Rules for riding TriMet

 Don't block the aisles or doors.

-If you have a bag or bike, make sure it's not blocking the aisle or doorway.
-On buses and the older MAX trains with steps, strollers must be folded after boarding.
-If you're standing, move back so others can board.
+If you have a bag or bike, make sure it’s not blocking the aisle or doorway.
+If you’re standing, move back so others can board.
+Note that large and double-wide strollers are not practical for use on TriMet.
+Learn more about bringing a stroller on board.

-If you bring a pet, keep it in a carrier.
+If you bring a pet, keep it in a closed carrier.

 Unless it's a service animal, your pet must be kept in a carrier.